Jamie-S2000/blackjack/README.md

 ### Site Aims
 - To offer a game of BlackJack that is easy to interact with.
 - To make the game easy to understand and pick up.
-- To provide clear rules of the game and how to win.
+- To provide clear rules of the game.
+- To explain how to win.
 - To provide a fun game to the user.

 ### Lucid Chart and Other Planning